Arya Samaj in Trinidad and Tobago: Further Developments and Splits

 During these years the Arya Pratinidhi Sabha was led by Pandit Lakshmidatt Shivaprasad.
 He organized a Pandit's Training Course and founded a Pandit's Council.
 Later he also founded a Ladies Council.
 In 1969 the first female pandit was ordained, almost twenty years later than in Suriname.
-And in 1975 the Arya Virdal was established, an Aryan Youth Organization.
+In 1975, the Arya Virdal was established, an Aryan Youth Organization.
 Furthermore, Shivaprasad revived the Caribbean Vedic Council in these years.
 When Shivaprasad trained also some men of lower background to become pandits, there emerged some resistance.
 Shivaprasad persisted however.
 In these period the membership was even enriched by some Creoles.
 But they never visited the meetings and were, in fact, not really accepted.

 In 1980 Shivaprasad was replaced by Pandit Harinath Seereeram Maharaj, who put more emphasis on the Brahmanic background of some members in the organization.
 All these troubles led to a further decrease of the membership.

 Both the Arya Pratinidhi Sabha and the Vedic Mission are still existing today.
 Currently Mr.Roshan Parasramsingh and Ms Vidya Ramachala are the President and Secretary of the Arya Pratinidhi Sabha, while Pandit Hansraj Persad, Pandit Radhay Ramdass and Pandita Lilawatee Baldeo play important roles in the Vedic Mission.
 The two organizations also participate in the Inter Religious Organization (IRO) of Trinidad & Tobago.
 The Arya Pratinidhi Sabha of Trinidad is moreover affiliated to the United Hindu Organization and still works in close cooperation with the Ārya Samāj umbrella organizations in Suriname and Guyana.